6. Sex workers need to be better reached

 In the focus groups, several features of services were described as beneficial.
 From this we derive recommendations for facilities that provide services for sex workers (especially in the area of health):

-• Nationwide outreach counseling services and mobile services (e.g. HIV/STI tests).
+- Nationwide outreach counselling services and mobile services (e.g. HIV/STI tests).

-• Outreach services and flexible opening hours of facilities based on the needs of the target groups (e.g. evening services at health authorities and advice centers) and consultation hours without appointments.
+- Outreach services and flexible opening hours of facilities based on the needs of the target groups (e.g. evening services at health and advice centers) and consultation hours without appointments.

-• Cooperation at local level between health authorities, specialist advice centers (especially in the areas of sex work, addiction and human trafficking), HIV service organizations and peer projects for the mutual transfer of knowledge, to advertise the services and to organize joint services such as Information events.
+- Cooperation at local level between health authorities, counselling centers (especially in the areas of sex work, addiction and human trafficking), HIV service organizations and peer projects for the mutual transfer of knowledge, to advertise the services and to organize joint services such as Information events.
 Government agencies must commit to maintain anonymity.